MikeHannon/DjangoDeployment/readme.md

 touch .gitignore
 ```

+As the name implies, your gitignore file tells git to ignore any files, directories, etc. you include in the file.
+In this case, we're instructing git to ignore all files with the extension "pyc", as well as your virtual environment, if you have placed one inside of your project folder, in your gitingnore file, `venv/` should be replaced with the name of your virtual environment.

 Open your `.gitignore` file in your text editor and add the lines:

  ```
  *.pyc
  venv/
  ```

-As the name implies, your gitignore file tells git to ignore any files, directories, etc. you include in the file.
-In this case, we're instructing git to ignore all files with the extension "pyc", as well as your virtual environment, if you have placed one inside of your project folder.

 We know this is familiar, but here's a reminder of how to initialize a new repo:

 ```bash